-Several years ago, Worcester, Massachusetts police found a 73 year-old woman dead on her kitchen floor.
+Several years ago, Worcester, Massachusetts police found a 73-year-old woman dead on her kitchen floor.
 As sad as this was, it's not that peculiar.
 Tragedies happen.
 But what was unusual about this case is that the woman had been dead for four years.
 How could she have been dead for that long and no one know?

 The woman's brother said the family was never close.
 The neighbors had the impression she preferred to be left alone.
-In the end it was a sorrowful tale of people living in close proximity, but not in community.
+In the end, it was a sorrowful tale of people living in close proximity, but not in community.

 Paul opens Chapter 5 telling us this should never happen in the Church.
-Recall his theme, in 1 Timothy 3:15, we read, "I write so that you may know how you ought to conduct yourself in the house of God..."

-And here in Chapter 5 Paul tells us that one of the ways the Church should conduct itself is like a family.
+Recall his theme in 1 Timothy 3:15, ^{1 Timothy 3:15} "I write so that you may know how you ought to conduct yourself in the house of God..."
+As believers, we are God's house, and in Chapter 5, Paul tells us one way the Church should conduct itself is like a family...

-Verse 1, "Do not rebuke an older man, but exhort him as a father, younger men as brothers, older women as mothers, younger as sisters, with all purity."
+Verse 1, ^{1 Timothy 5:1} "Do not rebuke an older man, but exhort him as a father, younger men as brothers, ^{5:2} older women as mothers, younger as sisters, with all purity."

 One of the great tragedies of our modern, transient society is the breakdown of the extended family.
 There was a day when folks had a support system of friends and relatives they could lean on during tough times.

-During transition or trouble there was someone they could depend on...
-When the baby was born grandma would help...

-If financial hardships struck - brothers and uncles would pitch in...
+During transition or trouble, there was someone they could depend on...
+When the baby was born, grandma would help...
+If financial hardships struck, brothers and uncles would pitch in.
 People had a social safety net.

-Today folks bounce from city to city, and leave behind scattered relatives.
+Today, folks bounce from city to city and leave behind scattered relatives.
 People are home alone.
-On a daily, practical basis there's a lack of community.
+On a daily practical basis, there's a lack of community.